slashvar/slashvar.github.io/_drafts/SFINAE.md

 The test for same signedness is mandatory since (unfortunately) `x < y` is not ill-formed when `x` and `y` are numeric types even if they have different signedness, thus we need to ensure that this version is not defined in this case.

-We could have used `if constexpr` and merge in a single specialization the second and thire one, but I find this presentation more explicit.
+We could have used `if constexpr` and merge in a single specialization the second and third one, but I find this presentation more explicit.
 In the first specialization, we could also avoid the `decltype` in the return type and use a `static_assert` providing a more explicit error message.

 While you may find this definition a bit complex, if you need safe comparison between signed and unsigned types, this kind of construction provides a reusable code and helps avoid repeating the testing pattern.
 And since it supports all comparable types, you can use it in templates and all form of generic code safely.
-Bonus, once instantiated, the code is sufficiently simple to be elected for iniling and you can expect it to be as efficient as writing the test directly.
+Bonus, once instantiated, the code is sufficiently simple to be elected for inlining and you can expect it to be as efficient as writing the test directly.

 ## Conclusion

 In this post, I've just scratched the surface of what can be done with SFINAE.
 I think this illustrate one of the most interesting aspect of C++ and modern C++: providing smart tools aimed at increasing abstraction with almost no impact at run-time, also called zero-cost abstraction.

-The growing availability of `constexpr` constructions (evalution at compile time of standard expression of the language) and the increasing accessibility of SFINAE open new horizons and the hope for a better language without boilerplate code, dangerous usage of preprocessor or the need of code generators.
+The growing availability of `constexpr` constructions (evaluation at compile time of standard expression of the language) and the increasing accessibility of SFINAE open new horizons and the hope for a better language without boilerplate code, dangerous usage of preprocessor or the need of code generators.